slshen/pdl/README.md

 * The short-cut logical `&&` and `||` operators work as in java.

+The following are also supported:

+* Attribute access via `.name` will access the public field `name` on the java object, or call `getName()`, or if the object is a map return the value associated with `name`, or if the object is a property set, return the value of the property.

-Java methods may be invoked on values.
-(N.B. -- no current syntax to invoke a static method.)
+* Method invocation via `.name( args .. )` calls a java method.
+(No current syntax exists to invoke a static method.)

+* Subscripting arrays, collections, and maps via `[ expression ]`.

-New java objects can be created with `new class-name( arguments ... )`.
+* Creating new java objects can be created with `new class-name( arguments ... )`.
 The class name must be fully qualified unless it's in `java.lang` or `java.util`.

 ## Property Sets